Éxodo

 Peso Pluma embarked his North American second headlining tour, the Éxodo Tour, the first arena tour of his career, in July 2024, to support the album.
 In addition, he released eleven singles from the album beginning December 2023, including "Bellakeo", "Rompe la Dompe", "La People II", "Peso Completo", "Teka", "La Durango", "Gimme a Second", "Vino Tinto", "Tommy & Pamela", "La Patrulla" and "Hollywood".
-The album was also nominated for the Grammy Award for Best Música Mexicana Album (including Tejano) at the 67th Annual Grammy Awards, becoming Peso Pluma's second nomination in the awards overall.
+Upon release, Éxodo received mostly favorable reviews from music critics, who praised the album's production and Peso Pluma's versatility within it, while other publications criticized its lack of consistency and the inclusion of its second disc.